Hi there, my name is

 Left brain: Analyzing a problem and coming up with improved solutions – first distilling it into tiny digestible pieces – then being able to holistically see the big picture solution — comes as natural to me as breathing.
 My head works like a machine where you feed a problem on one side and solutions come out the other end, always accompanied by a neat little “how to do it better” instruction set.

-Right brain: although half of my life has been spent abroad, my roots are deeply influenced by my Brazilian culture, my native country.
+Right brain: although half of my life has been spent in the US, my roots are deeply influenced by my Brazilian culture, my native country.
 Color, ornament and swirls, heavily influenced by Brazilian Carnaval can be felt throughout my work regardless of the medium used, digital or analog.

 I started my artistic training at a very young age when my very insightful mother realized I had an inclination to the arts and had me attend as many art classes as she could afford.
 My grandmother was a also superb craftsperson and taught me lace making and other fiber techniques.
 The earliest age I remember wanting to be an "artist" was at 8 years old.